zyllian/zyllian.github.io/site/pages/secret.md

 ---
-title: Secret!
+title: secret!!
 ---

-# You found the secret page! 🎉🎉
+# you found the secret page! 🎉🎉

 that's it.